 Types of Golf Grips

-There are three golf foundational golf grips that all have their merits.
+There are three foundational golf grips that all have their merits.
 Find the one that fits your game!

 This is the grip that most kids start out using.
 This grip is called the 10-finger because all ten of your fingers are touching the grip independently.
 This grip might be a good option if you want to increase your swing speed a bit, or if you have smaller hands.